Summertime sadness: Minor League Baseball season canceled

 Prior to the cancellation, the Rawhide collaborated with the Tulare County Health and Human Services Agency, to utilize the ballpark as a venue for small gatherings for Father’s day, family graduation pictures, batting practice and birthday parties.
 Sigal said those gatherings had less than 10 people.

 Sigal said there are plans to continue utilizing the park, but it’ll depend on state and county guidelines.
-Sigal said the Hall Of Fame Club at the stadium was used, but it's now closed because of that state’s restrictions toward indoor operations in Tulare County.
+Sigal said the Hall Of Fame Club at the stadium was used, but it's now closed because of the county's restrictions toward indoor operations.

 “If it gets to the point where we can have a movie night, we’ll love to do that,” Sigal said.
 “We’re not there yet.
 Numbers aren’t there yet just as far as the County and safety, but when that comes to be a time that something that we would love to do, but right now, it’s completely speculative at this point.”